thinkyhead/6502-Tools/README.md

 The **Build** command saves the current file as **SUBLIME.LST** in your configured Atari hard drive (H:) folder and tells the emulator to load and run **H:SUBLIME3.LST**, so file loading is about as fast as it can be.

 NOTE: Currently there's no support for Atari special characters, which would require an input method, translation between Unicode and ATASCII, etc. For now, use `CHR$` and other techniques to program special characters while this is sorted out.

+## For Atom (obsolete)

+### `.atom-build.js`
+This file, set up for a 2600 cartridge build, is used by Atom's standard [Build package](https://atom.io/packages/build) to specify the project build command and error pattern.
+Use the `AtomBuild` folder as a template for other 2600 code builds.
+For some cases `make` might be preferable.
+- Fast build with `dasm`.
+  - Set `asm_name` in `.atom-build.js`.
+Then it will build with `F9` (and build-on-save, if set).
+Passes all errors back to the **build** module.
+  - Uses `/usr/local` install of '`dasm`' and '`vcs`' to build the project.
+Change if needed.
+  - Public domain 2600 combat game source code included for testing.

 ## Other things you'll need…
   - [Sublime Text 3](https://www.sublimetext.com/3) - A light and fast extensible editor with a Python core.
 Can use TextMate bundles.